The Clarabridge Engage API only allows clients to make a limited number of calls in a given hour. This policy affects the APIs in different ways.

 `rate_limit_reached`.
 It is best practice for applications to monitor their current rate limit status and dynamically throttle requests if necessary.
 (See above.)

-API Rate Limit Whitelisting is not provided.
-Resourceful use of more efficient requests will allow you to build your integration successfully without requiring whitelisting.
+API Rate Limit increases are not provided.
+Resourceful use of more efficient requests will allow you to build your integration successfully without requiring increases.
+We can always advice on how to do this.

 Store API responses in your application or on your site if you expect a lot of use.
 For example, don't try to call the API on every page load of your website landing page.
 Instead, call the API infrequently and load the response into a local cache.
 When users hit your website load the cached version of the results.